debiki/talkyard-prod-one/README.md

 1. Install Docker

         ./scripts/install-docker-compose.sh 2>&1 | tee -a ed-maint.log

-        # Afterwards, this should say "docker-compose version 1.12.0 ..." (or later):
-        docker-compose -v

 1. Start a firewall: (you can skip this if you use Google Cloud Engine; GCE already has a firewall)